Cortisone’s damage is extensive

 Prednisone and Massage By Nicole Cutler

 One of the most often presented conditions that massage therapists encounter is chronic pain, making pain management and relief a chief goal of a massage session.
 Sometimes though, regular massage therapy may not be enough to relieve this kind of pain, and clients may rely on traditional Western medicine for help.
-The most common doctor-prescribed medications for chronic pain relief are steroids, particularly Prednisone, which is primarily used as
+The most common doctor-prescribed medications for chronic pain relief are steroids, particularly Prednisone, which is primarily used as an anti-inflammatory.
+Since this medication is so common, it is likely that many of your clients are taking it for pain relief.
+This makes it

 In conclusion, this small prospective study in healthy older subjects indicates that there may be an association between adrenal steroid hormones and cognitive function.
 Free cortisol appeared to be associated with cognitive impairment, and cortisol after dexamethasone treatment increased the risk of cognitive decline.
 DHEAS was inversely, but not significantly, associated with cognitive impairment and decline.
-However, these results are preliminary, and larger follow-up studies of longer duration are needed to verify
+However, these results are preliminary, and larger follow-up studies of longer duration are needed to verify these findings.
+It remains unclear whether the observed cognitive impairment and decline are the direct result of the altered levels of the peripheral steroids or

 Cortisone Injections Into Joints Can Help or Harm By Gabe Mirkin, M.D.